 Whether you’re looking to become a leader, take on more challenges and responsibilities, or move your career in an upward direction, completing a postgraduate qualification could be exactly what you need to get there.

 Here are five ways a Graduate Certificate in Education will keep your career moving.

 You become the specialist.

-While initial teacher training provides you with the skills critical to success in the classroom, studying a Graduate Certificate of Education goes deeper.
+While initial teacher training provides you with the skills critical to success in the classroom, studying a Graduate Certificate in Education goes deeper.
 For example, the Assessment of Student Learning course provides in-depth investigation into the subject of assessment, and that’s something that every school now needs.
 You become the one leadership and colleagues turn to when they’re trying to solve assessment challenges and you can inject new thinking into the school – all while making an impact on students’ learning.